splunk/eventgen/documentation/TUTORIAL.md

 ```
 Using macros will make your template reusable and easy to read.

 These are a fraction of examples how flexible and dynamic Jinja module is.
-Please note [Jinja2 Documentation](http://jinja.pocoo.org/docs/2.10/).
+For more information about Jinja, see [Jinja2 Documentation](http://jinja.pocoo.org/docs/2.10/).

 ---